muhammed-salman/Lyrical-GraphQL/README.md

 - Use npm run dev to start server

--You can now visit localhost:4000 to check the app
+- You can now visit localhost:4000 to check the app